RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/07_autofs_configuring.md

 ### ANSWER #7:

-* First, you will need to create the NFS user:
+* First, you will need to create the NFS user (On the exam it may already be created):
 ```
 [root@ansible ~]# groupadd -g 1234 autofsusers
 [root@ansible ~]# useradd -d /ourhome/remoteuserx -u 1234 -g autofsusers remoteuserx